Preparing for your studies

 Complete induction tasks

-We’re looking forward to meeting you in September.
+We’re looking forward to meeting you in January,

 Best wishes,

-Callum McGregor (Programme Director)
+Callum (Programme Director): callum.mcgregor@ed.ac.uk

-Claire Bynner (Academic Cohort Lead)
+Claire Bynner (Academic Cohort Lead): claire.bynner@ed.ac.uk

 Plan your studies